-While all self-study reports will generally include the elements below, the guide is meant to be suggestive rather than prescriptive.
+While self-study reports will generally include all of the elements below, this outline is meant to be suggestive rather than prescriptive.
 Each program should shape its review to focus on matters that will help it consider the fundamental goals of teaching and learning.
+Even if the Self-Study Report does not take this format and different issues are more prominent for each program, the self-study process should ensure that each of these points receives some consideration.